matuteiglesias/journal/content/Dev/2023-06-09_Reviewed_and_Enhanced_R_Data_Processing_Scripts.md

 **🕒 09:05–09:30**
 **🏷️ Labels**: R Programming, Data Manipulation, Feedback, Documentation, Geojson
 **📂 Project**: Dev
-**⭐ Priority**: MEDIUM

 **Session Goal:**
-The primary aim of this session was to review the PanelMatch.Rmd file and enhance various R data processing scripts for improved efficiency and functionality.
+The primary aim of this session was to review the PanelMatch.Rmd file and enhance various R [[data processing]] scripts for improved efficiency and functionality.

 **Key Activities:**
 - Provided feedback on the PanelMatch.Rmd document, focusing on organization, content accuracy, and writing style.